Workshop With Terra Nova

 The exchange of different cultural ideas and personal experiences is the lifeblood of Terra Nova and the range of artists and theatre professionals who are delivering the company’s mission.
 While we may not always be doing biographical shows based on people’s stories, being connected to communities we work with keeps our work honest, fresh and relevant.

 Do you work with a community group?
-We’d like to offer you and the community you support our FREE multicultural storytelling workshop!
+Is your group over 18?
+We’d like to offer you and the community you support our FREE intercultural storytelling workshop!

 The workshops are facilitated by our Artistic Director, Andrea Montgomery.
 Andrea is a Delhi-born Canadian, who has worked in Iran, Indonesia, Slovakia, Bulgaria, France, Macau, Hong Kong, the UK, Ireland, Canada and Greenland.
 In Northern Ireland, Andrea has worked with Barnardos Tuar Ceatha Services, Chinese Welfare Association, NI Victims Support, University of Ulster, RNIB, RNLI, Polish Association, HereNI, GLYNI, WPCA (East Belfast), BT, and Edmund Rice College.